icinganalysis/icinganalysis.github.io/content/basics/intermediate_water_catch_examples.md

 2.2.1.3 Droplet Impingement Parameters
 2.2.1.4 Droplet Size Distribution Effects

-Note that the relevant sections in DOT/FAA/CT-88/8-1, 1991 [apps.dtic.mil](https://apps.dtic.mil/sti/pdfs/ADA238039.pdf)
+Note that the relevant sections in DOT/FAA/CT-88/8-1, 1991 [ntrl.ntis.gov](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA238039.xhtml).
-were affected by the perhaps little known update in 1993: [apps.dtic.mil](https://apps.dtic.mil/sti/pdfs/ADA276499.pdf).
+Also note that there was a perhaps little known update in 1993: [ntrl.ntis.gov](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA278448.xhtml)  .
 The text here is from the updated version.

 "Merged" text from the 1991 and 1993 update is available at